automl/HelloCluster/README.md

     * Update number of jobs in array job: `scontrol update ArrayTaskThrottle=[new n] JobId=[XXX]`
     * Jobs can be moved to an emptier partition: `scontrol update partition=[new partition] JobId=[XXX]`
 * For any confusion regarding cluster usage and behaviour:
-  * First search on the internet
+  * First search on the internet (or chatGPT of course)
   * Ask in the [Mattermost channel](https://im.tnt.uni-hannover.de/automl/channels/gpu-lovers)
   * Raise a ticket (if permissions exist) [here](https://osticket.informatik.uni-freiburg.de/tickets.php)